react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-object.md

   - `reset` - replace the navigation state of the navigator with the given state
   - `preload` - preload a screen in the background before navigating to it
   - `setParams` - merge new params onto the route's params
+  - `replaceParams` - replace the route's params with new params
+  - `pushParams` - update params and push a new entry to history stack
   - `dispatch` - send an action object to update the [navigation state](navigation-state.md)
   - `setOptions` - update the screen's options
   - `isFocused` - check whether the screen is focused